ARTIST-Association/ARTIST/docs/heliostat_raytracing.rst

     with h5py.File(scenario_name, "r") as f:
         example_scenario = Scenario.load_scenario_from_hdf5(scenario_file=f)

-When loading the scenario, a large number of log messages are generated:
+When loading the scenario, a large number of log messages is generated:

 .. code-block::